 - Chaplains provide non-denominational spiritual support and counseling and help the patient and family come to terms with the situation.
 Our Chaplains can provide or arrange for specific religious rites or services, if requested.
 They can also conduct funerals and memorial services.

 - Patient care volunteers provide companionship to the patient and respite for caregivers.

 Who is Eligible for Hospice Services?

 Hospice care is available to all, regardless of insurance status or ability to pay.
-Patients of any age are accepted, and with any terminal condition, including debility and dementia.
-Patients may receive care at home, or in a residential care facility or skilled nursing facility located within a 50 mile radius of the city of Eureka.
+Patients of any age are accepted, and with any life threatening illness, including debility and dementia.
+Patients may receive care at home, in a residential care facility, or at a skilled nursing facility located within a 50 mile radius of the city of Eureka.

 When to Call Hospice